 The next step to channel building is starting a “Problem” blog.
-While I will continue to document how I am building my business here, the USERcycle blog will be about the business itself where I will specifically cover techniques for tracking and increasing engagement with users.
+While I will continue documenting how I am building my business here, the USERcycle blog will be about the business itself.
+I will specifically cover techniques for tracking and increasing engagement with users.
 The blog just went live with the first post yesterday: Lifecycle Marketing and Building Successful Products.

 Starting a co-founder search

 I get asked a lot about my perspective on co-founders.
 I am not against them and actually started my last company with co-founders.
-They were the wrong ones though and I have been running my company for the last 7 years as a single-founder company with some help along the way.
-Running a Lean Startup (or any startup) as a single-founder is not easy and it’s forced me to come up with a set of work hacks along the way which I covered as a post earlier.
+They were the wrong ones, though, and I have been running my company for the last seven years as a single-founder company with some help along the way.
+Running a Lean Startup (or any startup) as a single founder is not easy, and it’s forced me to come up with a set of work hacks along the way, which I covered in a post earlier.

-Finding a co-founder has been likened to marriage and like a marriage it can be the best or the worst thing to happen.
-I am certainly open to a co-founder for USERcycle and had actually starting working with someone that would have been a great match — unfortunately the timing was wrong.
+Finding a co-founder has been likened to a marriage, and like a marriage, it can be the best or the worst thing to happen.
+I am certainly open to a co-founder for USERcycle and had actually started working with someone that would have been a great match — unfortunately, the timing was wrong.

 I am not particular about location (at least not initially) and am looking for a builder (technical co-founder) that gets Lean Startup, Rails, and USERcycle.
 A lot has been written on the topic of co-founders lately.
 If I have anything worthwhile to add, I’ll do so in a future post.

-The necessary prerequisite, I believe, for finding the right co-founder is establishing some history working together first.
-Even people you’ve known for a long time can make for bad co-founders as I found.
+The necessary prerequisite, I believe, for finding the right co-founder is establishing some history of working together first.
+Even people you’ve known for a long time can make for bad co-founders, as I found.